Registrar Home | Registrar Search:

 Units: 2-3-7

-Students work in large teams to engineer hardware/software systems that solve important problems in society.
-Topics include requirements, specifications, system design and partitioning, detailed engineering design, prototyping and implementation, test and verification, and the ethical implications of these choices.
-Explores case studies of existing hardware/software systems to understand implications of different system design choices.
-Teams design and build functional prototypes of useful systems.
+Students work in teams to engineer hardware/software systems that solve important, challenging real-world problems.
+In pursuit of these projects, students engage at every step of the full-stack development process, from printed circuit board design to firmware to server to industrial design.
+Teams design and build functional prototypes of complete hardware/software systems.
 Grading is based on individual- and team-based elements.
 Enrollment may be limited due to staffing and space requirements.

 6.9010 Introduction to EECS via Interconnected Embedded Systems